-

 The redemption

 After the brutal defeat in San Francisco, Emirates Team New Zealand quietly rebuilt a refreshed young and hungry team skippered by Glenn Ashby and helmed by Olympic Gold Medalist Peter Burling.
-Developing the campaign in their home base, the Kiwis continued to innovate and push the boundaries in secrecy andsurprised the sailing and America’s Cup world by launching a revolutionary boat with ‘cyclors’ powering their AC50 catamaran.
+Developing the campaign in their home base, the Kiwis continued to innovate and push the boundaries in secrecy and surprised the sailing and America’s Cup world by launching a revolutionary boat with ‘cyclors’ powering their AC50 catamaran.

-The boat concept was so far advanced there was no time to be replicated this time, despite futile attempts by Oracle Team USA.
+The boat concept was so far advanced, 1there was no time to be replicated this time, despite futile attempts by Oracle Team USA.
 Emirates Team New Zealand won all of the double round robin races except the two races against the Defender, providing the American team with a false sense of hope.
 Oracle Team USA were racing in the Challenger Selection Series for the first time in history.

 Coming back from a near catastrophic capsize the Kiwis beat Land Rover BAR in the semi finals and then the Swedish team Artemis Racing in the Louis Vuitton Cup Final, providing the ticket for a heavy weight rematch against Oracle Team USA, who went into the match with a 1 point lead.